mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/logic-and-language.md

   4. Whatever entails the antecedent entails the consequent.
   5. The contingent does not follow from the necessary.
   6. The impossible does not follow from the possible.

+## Walter Burley and John Wyclif

+* John Wyclif's argument for realism is simple.
+Anyone who believes in objective truth is already committed to belief in real universals.
+Suppose that one individual A is perceived to resemble another individual B. There must be some respect C in which A resembles B. But seeing that A resembles B in respect of C is the same thing as seeing the C-ness of A and B; and that involves conceiving C-ness, a universal common to A and B. So anyone who can make judgments of likeness automatically knows what a universal is.
+* Consider, as examples of universals, the species *dog* and the genus *animal*.
+A realist can define genus simple as what is predicated of many things that are different in species.
+A nominalist has to entangle themselves in some circumlocution such as this: ‘A genus is a term that is predicable, or whose counterpart is predicable, of many terms that signify things that are specifically distinct.’
+They cannot say that it is essential to a term to be actually predicated: perhaps there is no one around to do any verbal predicating.
+They cannot say that any particular term—any particular sound or image or mark on paper—has to be predicable;
+  most signs do not last long enough for multiple predication.
+That is why they has to talk of counterparts, other signs that are of the same kind.
+  They cannot say that the term is predicated of terms differing in species: the *word* ‘dog’ does not differ in species from the *word* ‘cat’—they are both English nouns on this page.
+So the nominalist has to say that the terms signify things that differ specifically.
+But of course in doing this they give the game away: they are making specific difference something on the side of the things signified, not something belonging purely to the signs.
+* Wyclif's argument is clearly directed at a nominalist of a much more radical type than Ockham.
+The ‘names’ of Ockham's system were not uttered sounds or marks on paper: they were terms in a mental language.
+But Wyclif's attack does hit at Ockham's weakest point: namely, the failure to give any explicit account of the relation between the terms of his imagined mental language and actual signs in the real world.
+Ockham seems to have felt that he explained the features of Latin grammar by postulating a mental counterpart; but the only reason for thinking Mental has any explanatory force is that its operations occur in the ghostly medium of the mind.
+Wyclif, by focusing the conversation on to flesh and blood, sounds and pen and ink marks was anticipating Wittgenstein's method of philosophizing by turning latent nonsense into patent nonsense.